 The College recognizes drug and alcohol abuse as a potential health, safety, and security problem.
 Conscientious efforts to seek such help will not jeopardize any employee's job or student's status and will not be noted in any personnel or student record.

 The Student Assistance Program (SAP) at MACC is available to all students, their family members, and significant others in need of information and/or assistance with any personal concerns, including alcohol or other drug-related problems.
 Through the SAP, students can access confidential, free, professional, short-term counseling, assessment and referral.
 Likewise, the Employee Assistance Program (EAP) is available for free to all employees and their immediate family.
 The SAP/EAP website (http://www.hhhealthassociates.com) offers immediate hands-on access to numerous articles, videos, and assessments regarding drug and alcohol use.
-Students and employees who need help in dealing with such problems are also encouraged to contact Student Services (students) or Human Resources (employees) for assistance programs, referrals, and other information, as appropriate.
+Students and employees who need help in dealing with such problems are also encouraged to contact Student Affairs (students) or Human Resources (employees) for assistance programs, referrals, and other information, as appropriate.
 The Office of Human Resources maintains a list of treatment and resource centers throughout the College's service region.

 In addition, the College's Behavior Intervention Team meets regularly to discuss students and employees whose behavior is of concern, including individuals exhibiting symptoms of drug and alcohol dependency.
 Students or employees may be referred to treatment by the Behavior Intervention Team.

 As mandated by the Drug Free Schools and Communities Act, the College's policy on the use of alcohol and other drugs must contain the following: